Interesting Facts You Probably Didn’t Know About Wine

 3. Women may be better at wine tasting than men

-One interesting “fact” that comes up for discussion regularly is that women are better wine tasters than men.
+One interesting facts about wine that comes up for discussion regularly is that women are better wine tasters than men.
 This may or may not be true; it probably depends to a large extent on whether the wine taster (male or female) is knowledgeable and experienced in wine tasting.

 However, as we mentioned in a previous article about wine for ladies, it does seem that women are more sensitive to aromas than men are.
 This may be due to having more neurons in the region of the brain that receives signals from the nose than men do.
 And studies have shown that (with training) women in the “child-bearing years” of their lives are able to identify and distinguish different smells at concentrations as much as 11 orders of magnitude lower than men.